 So, you need to save the backups outside your server.

 Fortunately, most WooCommerce hosting service providers offer this feature.
-You can schedule automatic backup and export the backup file into cloud storage services like Dropbox and Google Drive.
+You can schedule automatic backups and export the backup file into cloud storage services like Dropbox and Google Drive.

 There are also many free and paid WordPress backup plugins out there offering the same service.
 You can use any one of them to schedule the automatic backup of your website if your hosting service provider doesn’t have the feature.

 A staging site is a clone of your real website.
-Instead of making changes directly on the main website, you create a copy of your website and start making changes in the copy.
-It helps you to test the changes safely without touching the actual website.
+Instead of making changes directly on the main website, you create a copy of your website and start making changes on the staging site.
+This allows you to test changes and updates on your website without touching the actual production website.

-Once you are sure that the changes you made work as expected and there are no issues, you replace the original website with this updated copy.
+Once you are sure that the changes you made work as expected and there are no issues, you then replicate these changes on your live website.

-The idea of creating a staging site, testing changes on that, and uploading the changes to live site may seem complicated.
-But hosting service providers makes it pretty easy.
-You can check the documentation of your hosting service provider to check how to create a staging site on your particular website.
+The idea of creating a staging site may seem complicated.
+But hosting service providers usually make it pretty easy.
+You can check the documentation of your hosting service provider to find out how to create a staging site on your particular website.
 Some professional WooCommerce support companies such as StorePro.io will provide you with an additional staging site, which is not connected to your webhost.

 Once you have the staging website ready, check for pending WordPress updates, theme updates, and plugin updates.

 In WordPress, minor updates with security fixes, maintenance patches, and translation file updates are usually automatically applied by WordPress or possibly by your hosting company.
 This is good because you don’t have to update it manually every time when there is a new security patch.
 Moreover, it also helps you to keep your website more secure.
 Your first step is to check for WordPress Core Updates.